jakobringler/blog/content/notes/PCA Dejitter.md

 ![[notes/images/pca_setup_clean.png|500]]
 #### Merging Frames

 First we need to merge all the frames we want to look at.
 Ideally the number of frames should be uneven (say 7 -> 3 past frame, the current one and 3 future frames).
-That we get an equal amount of past and future frames.
+That way we get an equal amount of past and future frames.
 The output of the for loop is the different geometries stacked on top of each other.

 ![[notes/images/pca_stackedview_slide.jpg]]